knuesel/typst-minideck/lib/colors.typ

 // The source is reversed before use if `reverse` is true.
 // Default can be a scheme or a shades value (array or gradient).
 // Schemes can be given as a dict or as a name referring to a standard scheme.
+// When giving a dict, `scheme.shades` can also be a string to refer to a
+// standar scheme's shades.
 // The returned colors are in RGB space.
 #let get-shades(scheme, samples: 2, default: "default", reverse: false) = {
   let shades = _scheme-field(scheme, "shades", default)